The Origins, Purpose, and Practice of Data Observability

 No matter how many zettabytes of data you have, it’s useless if it can’t be trusted.

-The potential use cases for data observability extend beyond data quality monitoring to include incident management, root-cause analysis, and usage analytics.
+The potential use cases for data observability extend beyond data quality monitoring of datasets to include incident management, root-cause analysis, and usage analytics.
 These are the areas where organizations can apply data observability concepts to solve jobs that plague data teams.

 What are the core components of data observability?
 Data engineering is still a relatively young discipline.
 Throughout its development, it has often looked to the example of its big brother software engineering for guidance.
 “Pillars of observability” will sound familiar if you know the three pillars of software observability: metrics, traces, and logs.
 Data observability is following a similar path, albeit with a different spin.